-Dose limits are established strictly according to the EU Directive 96/29 EURATOM in the Regulation of the Council of Ministers on ionising radiation dose limits, issued 18.01.2005 (OJ no 20 item 168, in force since 01.02.2005).
-The effective dose limit for workers is 20 mSv per calendar year (or equivalent dose for the lens of eye - 150 mSv per calendar year, for the skin 500 mSv per calendar year and for the hands, forearms, feet and ankles - 500 mSv per calendar year respectively), it is allowed however to exceed it up to the 50 mSv in calendar year provided that in consecutive 5 calendar years period of his occupational exposure the worker shall not exceed effective dose of 100 mSv (average value of 20 mSv yearly).
+Dose limits are established strictly according to the EU Directive 96/29 EURATOM in the governmental regulation on ionising radiation dose limits, issued 18.01.2005 (OJ no 20 item 168, in force since 01.02.2005).
+The effective dose limit for workers is 20 mSv per year (or equivalent dose for the lens of eye - 150 mSv per year, for the skin 500 mSv per year and for the hands, forearms, feet and ankles - 500 mSv per year respectively), it is allowed however to exceed it up to the 50 mSv in calendar year provided that in any 5 years period of his occupational exposure the worker shall not exceed effective dose of 100 mSv (average value of 20 mSv yearly).
 The same limits are for apprentices and students over 18 years old.
-For this category for age between 16 and 18 years old yearly limit is 6 mSv/y, for younger than 16 years - 1 mSv/y - the same as for general public.
-Female worker, from the moment when she notifies the head of organizational entity of her pregnancy, shall not be employed in conditions which would result in the effective dose for her unborn child in excess of 1 mSv.
+For this category for age between 16 and 18 years old yearly limit is 6 mSv/y, for younger then 16 years - 1 mSv/y - the same as for general public.
+If the worker is pregnant woman, the limitation of her doses have to be such as her child to be born does not exceed the dose of 1 mSv.
 In special circumstances, strictly defined by law, the limits above may be exceeded with exclusion of apprentices, students and pregnant women.
-For population effective dose limits are 15mSv per calendar year for the lens of eye and 50 mSv per calendar year for skin; the limit of 1 mSv per calendar year may be exceeded provided that in 5 years period the effective dose shall not exceed 5 mSv.
+For population equivalent dose limits are 15mSv per year for the lens of eye and 50 mSv per year for skin; the limit of 1 mSv per year may be exceeded provided that in 5 years period the effective dose shall not exceed 5 mSv.
 Workers exposures are subject to optimization.
 For this purpose the radiation protection targets may be established by the management of facility.
 They are not subject to review or endorsement by the regulatory authority.
-On the contrary, the discharges of effluents to the environment are under control by the regulatory body and numerical values of relevant limits are usually included into the terms of license.
-For the purpose of protection of population living in vicinity of nuclear facility restricted-use area is established within such distance from the facility, that the effective dose connected with operation of this facility at its perimeter does not exceed the value of 0.3 mSv/y.
+On the contrary, the discharges of effluents to the environment are under control by the regulatory body and numerical values of relevant limits are usually included into the terms of licence.
+For the purpose of protection of population groups living in vicinity of nuclear facility the zone of limited use is established within such distance from the facility, that the effective dose connected with operation of this facility at its perimeter does not exceed the value of 0.3 mSv/y.
 Effective dose connected with siting, construction, operation and closure (also after closure) of nuclear waste repository from all routes of exposure shall not exceed the value of 0,1 mSv/y.